 Understand the critical relationship between paint correction and ceramic coating.
-Learn why order matters, what happens if you skip correction, and how to get the best results.
+Learn why order matters, what happens if you skip correction, and how to get

 Short answer: Paint correction comes first—always.
 Here's why this order matters and what happens when you skip steps.